Today’s Wonder of the Day was inspired by Theoden. Theoden Wonders, “Are dragons truly real?” Thanks for WONDERing with us, Theoden!

-You and your merry band of weary travelers shuffle over the ridge and find a place to stop for a break.
-Your quest will not be complete until you reach the other side of the mountain.
-To get there, though, you know you will have to pass through a dark cavern.
+You’re on a long journey with a merry band of travelers.
+You stumble over the ridge and find a place to stop for a break.
+Your quest will not end until you reach the other side of the mountain.
+To get there, though, you will have to pass through a dark cavern.

 You press on and finally reach the entrance of the cavern.
-You light torches and enter the unknown.
+You light torches and enter the darkness.
 Despite the flames you carry, you can see very little around you.
-Your footfalls echo off the hard rock all around you.
-The smell is…well…let's just say “overwhelming."
+Your footfalls echo off the hard rock.
+The smell is…well…really bad.

-Up ahead, you see glimmers of intermittent flashes of light.
-You begin to sweat as the temperature steadily rises.
+In the distance, you see glimmers of light.
+You begin to sweat as the temperature rises.
 Is something burning?
-As all of these sensations register within your brain, you suddenly know what lies ahead: the most feared beast known to man.
+As all of these sensations click within your brain, you realize what lies ahead.
+It’s the most feared beast known to man.
 What is it?
 A dragon, of course!

 Did that introduction sound a bit like an old myth or a legend?
 We hope so, because that’s where dragons live!
-Since there are no real fire-breathing dragons that inhabit swamps, dark caverns, mountain lairs, or dense forests, we have to enjoy them in their natural habitat: our minds, courtesy of thousands of legends, myths, and stories that have existed for hundreds of years and are still being written today.
+No real fire-breathing dragons live in swamps, dark caverns, mountain lairs, or even dense forests.
+Instead, we have to enjoy them in their natural habitat: our minds.
+They exist there thanks to hundreds of years of legends, myths, and stories.

-Legendary creatures of old, dragons usually take the form of larger-than-life serpents or reptiles.
-Popular in the mythology of many cultures, two distinct cultural traditions of dragons have arisen over the years: the European dragon and the Chinese dragon.
+Have you ever seen a dragon in a movie or in art?
+If so, you know they usually take the form of larger-than-life serpents or reptiles.
+They’re very popular in the mythologies of many cultures.
+But two distinct types have arisen over the years: the European dragon and the Chinese dragon.

-The European dragon developed from European folk tales that themselves evolved from Greek and Middle Eastern mythologies.
-European dragons tend to be reptilian creatures with lizard-like legs and bat-like wings.
+The European dragon grew from European folk tales.
+These stories themselves came from Greek and Middle Eastern myths.
+European dragons tend to be reptilian creatures.
+They often have lizard-like legs and bat-like wings.

-The Chinese dragon, on the other hand, developed from Eastern folklore from Japan, Korea, and other East Asian countries.
-Unlike their European counterparts, Chinese dragons tend to look like large snakes.
+The Chinese dragon came from Eastern folklore from Japan, Korea, and other East Asian countries.
+These dragons tend to look like large snakes.

-Most mythological dragons play the role of villain.
-As horrendous beasts, they represent the opponent of the hero of many stories.
+Many mythical dragons play the role of villain.
+As horrible beasts, they oppose the hero of many stories.
 In addition to breathing fire, many dragons have poisonous claws.
-They are also often associated with great treasures that they guard from treasure hunters.
+They are also often associated with great treasures they guard from treasure hunters.

-These huge lizards have lived for millions of years on the Indonesian islands of Komodo, Gila Motang, Rinca, and Flores.
-Humans didn't discover them, though, until about 100 years ago.
-Although they don’t have wings or breathe fire, they can instill fear in prey the way that mythological dragons do.
+Where can you see a Komodo dragon?
+They live on the Indonesian islands of Komodo, Gila Motang, Rinca, and Flores.
+These dragons don’t have wings or breathe fire.
+But, they can instill fear in prey the way that mythological dragons do.

-As the heaviest lizards on Earth, Komodo dragons subdue prey with their powerful muscles, sharp claws, and shark-like teeth.
-Their saliva also contains over 50 different types of bacteria, which will usually poison the blood of any prey that happens to escape a Komodo dragon's powerful bite!
+Komodo dragons are the heaviest lizards on Earth.
+They defeat prey with their powerful muscles, sharp claws, and shark-like teeth.
+Their saliva also contains over 50 different types of bacteria.
+This will usually poison the blood of any prey that happens to escape.